matheuscristian/matheuscristian/README.md

 ## About

-My name's Matheus, I've been a developer since the beginning of 2020.
+Hey!
+I'm Cristian and I've been a developer since the beginning of 2020.
 I started learning programming to create my own games, then I found out that the world of programming is much bigger than I thought.

 ## Daily use: